 Still, Mexican peasants or young Americans, the relationship is the same.
 Older pro rather patronizingly passes on his skills to a new generation.

 Occasionally, though, this was turned on its head, and it was a woman who taught a man.
 CBS’s TV movie Belle Starr (1980) opens with Belle (Elizabeth Montgomery) giving her young son Ed (David Knell) a shooting lesson – she too goes for the “Squeeze, don’t pull” chestnut.
 In Little Big Man (1970), Jack Crabb (Dustin Hoffmann) is taught by his Calamity Jane-ish sister Caroline (Carole Androsky).
 A key notion is going all slitty-eyed.
 It works because Jack becomes a lightning-fast gunslinger.
+Actually, this scene is a classic parody of the shooting lesson in a Western.
 Best of all, posh English lawman Kenneth More in The Sheriff of Fractured Jaw (1958) has Jayne Mansfield as a tutor.